 6.2 Testing the model predictions against the data

 How closely does the Gaussian process Bayesian model mirror human performance in the experiments?
-Overall, as shown in Figure 12, the model performs very similarly to human participants.
+Overall, as shown in Figures 12 and 13, the model performs very similarly to human participants for Experiments 1, 2, and 4 (see Appendix C for modeling of Experiment 3).
 Not only does it reproduce the core effect of sampling frames, it also reproduces almost all of the qualitative effects found in the experiments: adding explicit negative evidence attenuates the effect (left panels), increasing sample size exaggerates it (middle panels) and changing the base rate affects property sampling but not category sampling (right panels).
 In some instances, it performs surprisingly well at capturing subtle details of the data.
 For example, when sample size increases this affects generalization in both property and category sampling, but the qualitative pattern of this change is different.
 For category sampling, the bulk of the effect occurs for the target category and highly similar categories (i.e., the curves shift up on the left-hand side), with no effect on the distant categories.
 Under property sampling, there is a more modest sized effect, but it occurs as a crossover that shifts ratings up for very similar items and down for very dissimilar items.
 The Gaussian process model reproduces this pattern.

 That said, there are also a number of places where the model and human inferences differ.
 The most noteworthy are (1) the GP model is less willing to endorse the target category under property sampling (most notably in Experiment 1), because it allows for the possibility that there are plaxium-negative category members that were censored out during sampling.
 People appear less likely to consider this possibility.
 Additionally, (2) the GP model predicts a genuine null effect of base rate under category sampling, whereas the Experiment 4 data merely show an attenuated one.
-Nevertheless, minor prediction failures notwithstanding, the model performs admirably well with very little model fitting (see Appendix B), correlating above r = 0.9 with the human data in all three experiments, as shown in Figure 13.
+Nevertheless, minor prediction failures notwithstanding, the model performs admirably well with very little model fitting (see Appendix B), correlating above r = 0.9 with the human data in all three experiments, as shown in Figure 13 (the corresponding correlation for Experiment 3 was r = 0.84).